-Oregon Institute of Technology is conducting a search for two (2) full-time, tenure-track, 9-month faculty positions at the rank of Assistant Professor.
+Oregon Institute of Technology is conducting a search for a full-time, tenure-track, 9-month faculty position at the rank of Assistant Professor.
 Oregon Tech offers competitive salaries and an excellent benefits package.
 Salary is commensurate with experience.
 Typical appointments are for nine months (September 16 through June 15).
-Additional opportunities to teach summer and online may be available and professional consulting is supported.
+Additional opportunities to teach summer and online may be available and professional consulting is encouraged.
 Start date will be September 2014.

 The Applied Psychology program is housed within the Humanities and Social Sciences department, a dynamic and growing department with a commitment to interdisciplinary collaboration and new Masters’ program in Marriage and Family Therapy.
 Our candidate preferences stem from our desire to grow on two fronts.
 First, Oregon recently passed SB 365; legislation establishing licensure for behavior analysts through a Behavior Analysis Regulatory Board.
 While our department currently offers a BACB® approved course sequence for the BCaBA , we seek candidates with the desire and ability to advance this program given the improved regulatory environment.
 Second, we are seeking candidates with strength in health psychology to support our department’s initiatives in the interface between the social sciences and health care.
 Successful candidates will also contribute to our established undergraduate program in applied psychology.

 Oregon Tech’s primary mission is teaching and our Applied Psychology program has a strong practical component.
 Candidates must be student-oriented and able to teach smaller seminar and lab classes with a hands-on emphasis, as well as large lecture classes.
 The teaching load is normally 12 credits per quarter.
 Successful candidates will be expected to provide service to the university and community, contribute to program development at the undergraduate level, and maintain professional development activities.